natalieagus/50002-2022/_notes/d_logicsynthesis.md

 Singapore University of Technology and Design

 # Logic Synthesis
+[You can find the lecture video here.](https://youtu.be/yXBAy432vT8) You can also **click** on each heading to bring you to the section of the video covering the subtopic.

 ## Overview
 The purpose of creating combinational devices is to **synthesise logic**, meaning that we create a device that is able to give a certain combination of output given a certain combination input.
 In other words, a device that adheres to a truth table, i.e: its *functional specification.*